 Many people are allergic to cliche stories; however, most of the time all we get are cliche stories.
 This is especially true with romance—a good girl falling hopelessly in love with a bad boy, a rich man falling for a poor woman, a billionaire and his secretary, a gangster—don’t make me start with a gangster!
 After “She’s dating the gangster!” hit Philippine cinemas in July 2014, Wattpad, a community of writers and readers, has been flooded by a million other titles involving a gangster.
 Talking about cliche stories!

 I wish I could say I don’t write cliche stories, but I do.
-I think cliche stories are not outright bad.
-In fact, I think one cannot avoid writing a story with an overused plot because in real life the same thing happens again and again.
-The only problem with cliche stories is if the writer does not add anything new to the storyline.
+Cliche stories are not outright bad.
+In fact, one cannot avoid writing a story with an overused plot because in real life the same thing happens again and again.
+The only problem with cliche stories is if the writer does not add anything new to the story line.

 When I started writing my most popular Wattpad novel, Perfect Stranger, I kind of cringed at the thought that I was just repeating a cliche plot – a girl got pregnant out of wedlock and the only thing she remembers about her babies’ father is the unsual tattoo on his arm.
 I knew, as soon as I started the story that it was no different from the other novels written before it of the same theme, but I went on with it because as cliche as it sounded, many readers were instantly hooked on it as soon as they read the story’s description.
 Because I knew I used a cliche plot, I tried to introduce the couple’s naughty twins to give the story some flavor.
 I think, modesty aside, the inclusion of the twins and how they relate to the characters in the story gave the plot a little twist.

-To sum up, I think cliche stories in romance are not at all bad for as long as writers give them a new flavor.
+To sum up, cliche stories in romance are not at all bad for as long as writers give them a new flavor.